DimEvil/bio_mobilization_workshop/_episodes/10-gbif-discussion.md

 7. **Monitoring and Assessment:** Discuss how biodiversity data from GBIF can be used for monitoring changes in biodiversity over time and assessing the effectiveness of conservation efforts.

+8. **Future Directions:** Consider the future directions of GBIF and the role it can play in addressing global challenges such as climate change, habitat loss, and species extinction.

 > ## Discussion challenge
 >
 >  Choose a topic to discuss in your group.
 30 minutes for group discussion.
 30 minutes for reporting back to the room.